Unsolved Problems in Group Theory. The Kourovka Notebook

 \bmp \textbf{18.109.} Is it true that a group satisfying Kazhdan's property (T) cannot homomorphically map onto infinitely many simple groups of Lie type of rank 1?

 \makebox[15pt][r]{}It is known that a group which maps onto $PSL_2(q)$ for infinitely many $q$ does not have Kazhdan's property (T). \hf \raisebox{-1ex}{\sl A.\,Jaikin-Zapirain}\emp

 \bmp \textbf{18.110.} The \emph{non-$p$-soluble length} of a finite group $G$ is the number of non-$p$-soluble factors in a shortest normal series each of whose factors either is $p$-soluble or is a direct product of non-abelian simple groups of order divisible by $p$.
-For a given prime $p$ and a given proper group variety ${\frak V}$, is there a bound for the non-$p$-soluble length of finite groups whose Sylow $p$-subgroups belong to ${\frak V}$? \raisebox{-1ex}{\sl E.\,I.\,Khukhro, P.\,Shumyatsky} \emp
+For a given prime $p$ and a given proper group variety ${\frak V}$, is there a bound for the non-$p$-soluble length of finite groups whose Sylow $p$-subgroups belong to ${\frak V}$?